dj005/roi-calculator/README.md

 # ROI Calculator

-This project contains three AEM components which are as follows
+This project contains three AEM components which are as follows.
+Labels are configurable via dialog box.

 ## Frontend coding challenge - ROI Calculator
 This AEM component calculates ROI based on user inputs using JS.
 ## Backend coding challenge - ROI Calculator & history.